‘Days Of Our Lives’ Spoilers: Inside Brady’s Shocking Confession

 Days of Our Lives spoilers reveal another big reason behind her hesitance is the fact that Brady has Tate to focus on and if he can’t devote his attention to Tate then it might not be worth pursuing a relationship.
 Nicole believes that their web is too tangled to go through with a relationship considering they have their own sets of problems to deal with, let alone living a life on the run.

 Aside from her worries, Days of Our Lives viewers know that this is something that the pair has confronted before.
-The couple has tried out a relationship in the past but it didn’t work out.
+The couple has tried out a relationship in the past, but it didn’t work out.
 This also gives her pause in going forward with a relationship.
 It’s said that Brady isn’t entertaining any of this because he’s fallen head over heels in love and it’s proven that he’s willing to risk it all for her.

 Will Nicole’s secret be revealed? #DAYS pic.twitter.com/73iobfZDIF